nic-dgl103/Exercise-3---CSS-Box-Model-and-Best-Practices/README.md

 # Exercise 3: CSS Box Model and Best Practices

 ## Objectives
-Practice working with the CSS box model to create some typical card layouts.
-Then strengthen your ability to analyze, think critically, and resolve coding issues and document your analysis in a simple 3 page website.
+In part 1, practice working with the CSS box model to create some typical card layouts.
+In part 2, strengthen your ability to analyze, think critically, and resolve coding issues and document your analysis in a simple 3 page website.
 Part 2 of this exercise is intended to help you revise the most important coding you've learnt so far.

 ## Instructions

 ### PART 1: Build three cards
 **Tips:**
 * Remember to make regular commits and pushes. **You will lose 30% of your grade if your commits don't document your progress**.
 * Work in the folder called *part_1*.
-You don't need to edit any of the provided HTML in index.html to complete cards 1 and 2 but you may need to add links to Google Fonts in the head element.
+You don't need to edit any of the provided HTML in index.html to complete cards 1 and 2 except you may need to add links to Google Fonts in the head element.
 You will need to write some HTML for card 3.
 * All styles for all 3 cards should be placed in the external stylesheet in the *part_1* folder
 ### Card 1:
    1. Clone your remote exercise repository onto your local machine.